Haemorrhage Shock And Blood Transfusion Short Question and Answer

 • Stop transfusion

-• Administer 10 mg chlorpheniramine.
+• Administer 10 mg of chlorpheniramine.

-• Use of antipyretics, antihistamines and steriods.
+• Use of antipyretics, antihistamines and steroids.

-2. Transmission of diseases:
+2. Transmission Of Diseases:

-• Diseases transmitted ae.
+• Diseases transmitted are.

 • Serum hepatitis